 While we are not filling a current opening, we are always seeking exceptional candidates for our talent pipeline.
 If you are interested in the role of a Resource Navigator, we would love to hear from you any time.

-The Navigator will provide personalized, one-on-one support to employees of a high profile Colorado employer / WorkLife member organization.
+The Resource Navigator will provide personalized, one-on-one support to employees of a WorkLife member employer.
 Navigators work alongside employees to help them find resources and solutions to life challenges at home and work and to promote their long term stability and wellness.
 Navigators assist with a wide variety of challenges so employees are mentally and emotionally able to show up and be engaged at work, including: housing, childcare, transportation, finances and budgeting, mental health, and food and nutrition.
 Navigators help employees access and make use of community resources, government programs, and employer benefits.
 The Navigators offer this support in-person, on-site at employees’ work location, over the phone, and through email and text.
 Navigators also build and maintain productive working relationships with employer supervisors and HR staff to ensure ongoing collaboration and referrals, as well as with community agencies to continue to build WorkLife’s pool of effective resources and resource partnerships.

-Essential & Primary Responsibilities:
+Essential & Primary Responsibilities